albello1/OSIRIS/README.md

 # OSIRIS

- Code of OSIRIS model and to replicate the experiments ()
+Code of OSIRIS and experimental setup will be relased after 22th of May (supplementary material submission).